California governor proposes extending nuclear plant's life - KESQ

 With an extended run, “Who pays, and is there fairness in who pays?”
 Laird asked in an interview.
 “There have been additional earthquake faults discovered near the plant, and seismic upgrades were never totally completed.
 Will they address that?”

-Laird outlined other issues that include who would pay for maintenance that has been put off because the plant is scheduled to close by 2025; whether there is time for PG&E to order and receive additional radioactive fuel — and casks to store spent fuel — to keep operating; and would electricity from the reactors get in the way of transmission for wind power that is expected to come on line in coming years.
+Laird outlined other issues that include who would pay for maintenance that has been put off because the plant is scheduled to close by 2025, and whether there is time for PG&E to order and receive additional radioactive fuel — and casks to store spent fuel — to keep operating.

 “I’m really waiting to see whether … and how they address all the issues that are associated with a possible extension before I decide what I’m going to,” Laird said, referring to a possible vote.